sandrasoi/My-Makers-Journey/WeekFive.md

 I am continuing to pair-program and today I worked on short SQL exercises to practise SQL and reinforce my understanding.

 <h3>Tuesday 3rd October</h3>

+I learned how to connect to a database, and what model and repository classes are.
+I completed a [test-driving challenge](https://github.com/sandrasoi/book_store) where I created a book class and a book repository class to retrieve data from the book store database.
+This solidified my understanding of various concepts such how to connect to the database and how to use SQL to retrieve data.